Kirankmm/Kirankmm/README.md

 # 💫 About Me:
-I’m a 3rd-year Computer Science student at Rajagiri School of Engineering, with a passion for coding, AI, and solving real-world problems through technology.
-Always eager to learn and innovate, I thrive in dynamic, hands-on environments.
+Aspiring software developer with experience in building responsive web applications using modern web technologies including React.
+Comfortable working across the tech stack and eager to learn new tools and frameworks as needed.
+Passionate about solving real-world problems through technology and continuous learning.

 LET's CooK TogetheR!!!